Pharisees Plot Against Jesus

 Jesus then said to them, "Give to Caesar what belongs to Caesar, and give to God what belongs to God."

-Look at this coin.
+Look at your coin.
 Whose picture is on it?
-(Adapt this part as necessary.)
-It is a picture of George Washington, our first president.
+(Allow kids to answer/guess.)
 What does it say right above his picture?
 It says, "The United States of America."
-Well, I guess that means that this coin belongs to "George" and we will have to use it to pay our taxes whether we like it or not.
-(This paragraph will need to be adapted to fit your own situation.)
+Well, I guess that means that this coin belongs to the person whose picture is on it.

 But what about God?
 Jesus also said "Give to God what belongs to God."
 The Bible says that we were created by God and that we were created in the image of God.
 If we are created by God, and we were created in His image, we must belong to Him.
 That means we must give ourselves to Him!

-Dear Lord God, help us to give you what is yours.
-Help us to spend our hours in acts of love and our days in doing acts of kindness.
-May we always obey you and give you the praise that is due.
+Dear God, help us give You what is Yours.
+Help us spend our hours in acts of love and our days in doing acts of kindness.
+May we always obey You and give You honor.
 In Jesus' name we pray, amen.